 Driver's Station

-The Driver's Station is a component that provides the termination point of the USB data stream from the gamepad and is the point at which control messages are inserted to the MQTT data stream.
+The Driver's Station is a component that provides the termination point of the USB data stream from the gamepad and is the point at which control messages are inserted to the UDP data stream.
 The driver's station allows the platform to be self contained by providing all of the services that the full fledged FMS does when not connected.

 Internal to the driver's station system image, there are several processes that are running.
 We'll look at each one in detail.